 David J. Miklowitz, Ph.D.

-Dr. Miklowitz has published more than 120 research articles and book chapters on bipolar disorder and schizophrenia.
+Dr. Miklowitz has published over 200 research articles and book chapters on bipolar disorder and schizophrenia, and six books.
 His articles have appeared in the Archives of General Psychiatry, the American Journal of Psychiatry, the British Journal of Psychiatry, the Journal of Nervous and Mental Disease, Biological Psychiatry, the Journal of Consulting and Clinical Psychology, and the Journal of Abnormal Psychology.
 His book with Michael Goldstein, Bipolar Disorder: A Family-Focused Treatment Approach (Guilford), won the 1998 Outstanding Research Publication Award from the American Association for Marital and Family Therapy.
 His book "The Bipolar Disorder Survival Guide" is a best seller.
 His latest book, co-edited with Dante Cicchetti, is titled "Understanding Bipolar Disorder: A Developmental Psychopathology Perspective."

 Andrew A. Nierenberg, M.D.